telefonicaid/kafnus/own-jdbc-connector/README.md

 This guide explains how to compile the Kafka Connect JDBC Sink connector with geometry (PostGIS) support, based on the version `v10.7.0` of *Confluent JDBC Connector* and applying [PR #1048](https://github.com/confluentinc/kafka-connect-jdbc/pull/1048).

-The code provided in this folder has already been updated and built.
-However, this guide explains how to reproduce the entire process from scratch.

 ---

 ## 🛠️ Step 1: Clone the repo and apply the PR